Answers to Questions & Accusations, Including Submissions Guidelines & How to Contact Us

 You are encouraged to do so, free of charge.
 We are well-respected but surprisingly unpopular, and could use the publicity.

-We do have do have a Twitter account, though our posts are infrequent and almost exclusively about drinking wine while watching classic episodes of The Golden Girls.
+We do have a Twitter account, though our posts are infrequent and almost exclusively about drinking wine while watching The Golden Girls.